 Sentora Resorts World: Ocean Suites (underwater!)

-Check out the epic underwater rooms here but be warned, this suites come with a hefty price tag…
+Check out the epic underwater rooms here but be warned, these suites come with a hefty price tag…

 The Ritz-Carlton, Millenia Singapore

 Yet another excellent option for families with kids in tow.
 The Ritz-Carlton, Millenia Singapore, will spoil your little ones with tonnes of kids amenities such as special pool toys and cute pint-sized robes.
-The family rooms offer a great deal of privacy and play area so that the whole family needs gets fulfilled.
+The family rooms offer a great deal of privacy and play area so that all your family’s needs are fulfilled.

 Beyond the bedroom, kids can get access to activity books at Chihuly Lounge’s High Tea, and make sure to finish the day with a soak in the bubble bath complete with Ritz-style rubber duckies!